 In March 2011, the European Union and Brazil initialled a comprehensive air services agreement that will allow all EU airlines to operate direct flights to any destination in Brazil from any point in the EU (and vice versa for Brazilian carriers) - without restrictions on routes, prices and the number of weekly flights.

 As with other comprehensive air transport agreements, both sides have agreed to closely cooperate in a wide range of areas including safety, security, application of competition law, air traffic management, environment, consumer protection, and social and labour issues.
 This will ensure a level playing field for fair competition between EU and Brazilian airlines.

 Brazil is a strategic partner of the European Union.
-More than four million passengers per year are carried on flights between Brazil and the EU.
+Nearly six million passengers per year are carried on flights between Brazil and the EU.
 The market opening is expected to create significant benefits for passengers and the respective air transport industries.